Data Querying From ReductStore Database

 bucket: Bucket = await client.get_bucket("example-bucket")

-# Query 10 photos from "imdb" entry which taken in 2006 but don't contain "Rowan Atkinson"
+# Query 10 photos from "imdb" entry which taken after 2006 with the face score less than 4

 async for record in bucket.query(